open-source-labs/Docketeer/README.dev.md

 <h2>Notes</h2>
 <h3>Deployment</h3>
-There is a makefile for easy deployment, just make sure to update the versions in it and the docker-compose then do 'make push-extension' and it will push everything to dockerhub for you.
+There is a makefile for easy deployment, just make sure to update the versions in it and the docker-compose then do 'make push-extension' and it will push everything to dockerhub for you.<br />
+<strong>If you build from ARM64 architecture for multiplatform the windows version will not be able work properly.
+The core gets dumped on launch and can't run exec commands.</strong>

 <h4>Last commit where Docketeer was browser based instead of an extension</h4>
 c927ee7835480fcfb815641b10f1ce98111af22a